abhilad1009/Fine-Tuning-Stable-Diffusion/README.md

 ## Data
 * Download data from [here](https://drive.google.com/drive/folders/1OIYTrXP1WEtRhFOJItnPb129V2DFQCLF)
+* Manually annotated captions for text-to-image are available in [metadata.jsonl](metadata.jsonl)
 * There are 3 data files each for a specific fine-tuning task

 ## General Instructions